Who Gets Which Message? Auditing Demographic Bias in LLM-Generated Targeted Text: CRG

 \subsection{Sanity Check: PBI vs. Sentiment}

-To verify that the Persuasion Bias Index (PBI) is not reducible to affective tone, we compute Pearson and Spearman correlations between PBI and VADER sentiment \cite{hutto2014vader} scores across all CRG messages for each model (Table \ref{tab:pbi_sentiment}).
+To verify that the PBI is not reducible to affective tone, we compute Pearson and Spearman correlations between PBI and VADER sentiment \cite{hutto2014vader} scores across all CRG messages for each model (Table \ref{tab:pbi_sentiment} in App. \ref{app:sanity}).
 Across GPT-4o, Llama-3.3, and Mistral-Large-2.1, correlations are consistently small ($|r|$ $\leq$ $0.13$).
 While Llama-3.3 exhibits a statistically significant but weak correlation ($r$ $\approx$ $0.11$), the effect size is negligible and not consistent across models or PBI components.
 Overall, these results indicate that PBI captures rhetorical and agentic framing beyond sentiment polarity.
+Table \ref{tab:pbi_sentiment} shows the correlation between PBI components and VADER sentiment scores across models.